csukhija/AnsibleSetupPlaybooks/README.md

 Ansible Role for Jenkins
 ========================

 Installs and completely configures Jenkins using Ansible.
+Full Automation Possible

 This role is used when you want all your Jenkins configuration in version control so you can deploy Jenkins repeatably